wangonya/notion-pytest-reporter/README.md

 ## How it works
-`notion-pytest-reporter` uses the unofficial Notion API to create new items in the Test collection templates found here: [Test Cycle Template](http://colinwren.is/awesome)
+`notion-pytest-reporter` uses the unofficial Notion API to create new items in the Test collection templates found here: [Test Report Template](https://www.notion.so/colinwren/Test-Reports-4415da888bf84457af49f18e9d25e62b)

 For every test run `notion-pytest-reporter` will create a new Test Cycle and within the Test Cycle create a Test Execution.